khanabdullah9/khanabdullah9/README.md

 ## About Me 🚀
 I chose coding for therapeutic reasons.
 How ironic.
 I'm a junior  developer.
-I have 2+ years of programming practice in C# (dotnet) and python which include my professional working experience as well.
+I have 3+ years of programming practice in C# (dotnet) and python which include my professional working experience as well.
-I am also a student persuing masters in data science and machine learning.
+I am also a kaggle enthusiast and a student persuing masters in data science and machine learning.

 ## Tech Stack 💻